1hachem/document-based-question-answering/README.md

 ```

 ## Test
-- you can test of the models are working by running :
+- you can test if the models are working by running :
 ```bash
 python scripts/run_llama.py
 python scripts/run_vicuna.py